-Kunsthistorisches Museum Wien (Art History Museum Vienna) was established in the late 19th century to house impressive art collection of Austro-Hungarian imperial family.
+Kunsthistorisches Museum Wien (Art History Museum Vienna) was established in the late 19th century to house the impressive art collection of the Austro-Hungarian imperial family.
 Today, it is one of the most renowned art museums in the world.
-Its collections include paintings, ancient artefacts galleries, coins, vintage musical instruments, armory and more.
+Its collections include paintings, ancient artifacts galleries, coins, vintage musical instruments, an armory, and more.

 The museum was opened at the same time as Natural History Museum, as they are hosted in almost identical buildings facing each other on the Maria-Theresien-Platz.
 It was inaugurated by Emperor Franz Joseph I himself.

 |Location||Maria-Theresien-Platz, 1010 Wien, 1st district, Innere Stadt (and several other locations)|

 |How to get there||Walking distance from the city center or U3 (station Volkstheater) or Tram D to Burgring stop.|

 |Ticket Price||Starting from $8 depending on the exhibition/museum site, children/teenagers under the age of 19 – free entrance.
 Yearly tickets for adults from $55|

 |Opening hours||7 days a week, 10:00 AM to 6:00 PM (Thursdays 10:00 AM to 9:00 PM)|